catalyst-cloud/catalystcloud-docs/source/first-instance.rst

 .. image:: _static/fi-security-group-rule-add.png
    :align: center

-Enter 22 for the port number (this is the tcp port the ssh service listens on).
+Enter 22 for the port number (this is the TCP port the SSH service listens on).
 You can use the default values for the remainder of the options.
 Click "Add":

 .. image:: _static/fi-security-group-rule-add-add.png